Skip to content

 Characteristics of Recessive Phenotypes

-- Gene C is linked with the 'chummy' phenotype.
-A fruit fly that is homozygous recessive for Gene C shows behavior where it always maintains a close distance to other flies.
+• Gene R is associated with the 'rusty' phenotype.
+A fruit fly that is homozygous recessive for Gene R has a reddish-brown color, much like rusted iron metal.

 The resulting phenotypes are summarized in the table above.